pvharmo/blog-jean-mercier/content/posts/pupille.md

 ---
+author: Jean Mercier
+date: 2020-06-20T18:47:13.685Z
+youtubeMovieTrailer: 5ckwqQPZQag
+excerpt: "Public child protection agencies, like many government services, are often criticized and they  often take a beating in the media and public opinion.
+This film offers a very different take on these services, at least as they appear to operate in France. "
+subtitle: ""
 title: PUPILLE
-subtitle: ""
 category:
   - Sociology
   - National culture
 tags:
   - Drama
   - Western Europe
-author: Jean Mercier
-date: 2020-06-20T18:47:13.685Z
-youtubeMovieTrailer: 5ckwqQPZQag
 ---
 Jeanne Herry, France, 2019, with Sandrine Kiberlain and Gilles Lellouche